MN LEND Manual

 BiKé holds a Bachelors degree in Banking and Finance and a Master’s in Public Health from the University of Minnesota.
 She’s a Certified Mental Health Coach.
 She coaches middle school girls and empowers them to find their Power, and Change Their World by Taking Action, through the (Girls Taking Action) project.

-BiKé also has a Certificate in Project Management.
+BiKé also has a Certificate in Project Management and Long Term Care Admin.
 She partners with community-based organizations as a consultant in creating wellness and mental health disability awareness.

 MNLEND Core Faculty